MicrosoftDocs/SupportArticles-docs/support/windows/win32/memory-leak-occurs-printing-document.md

 To mitigate this issue, use one of the following methods:

-- Periodically restart long-running processes that print a large number of documents.
+- Periodically restart long-running processes that print many documents.

-- Print each document using a separate process.
+- Print each document in a separate process.